Bildungsroman is a special kind of novel that focuses on the psychological and moral growth of its main character, from his or her youth to adulthood.

-A Bildungsroman is a story of the growing up of a sensitive person who looks for answers to his questions through different experiences.
+A bildungsroman is a story of the growing up of a sensitive person, who looks for answers to his questions through different experiences.
 Generally, such a novel starts with a loss or a tragedy that disturbs the main character emotionally.
 He or she leaves on a journey to fill that vacuum.

-“The History of Tom Jones, a Foundling” by Henry Fielding
+Example #1: The History of Tom Jones, a Foundling (By Henry Fielding)

-Tom falls in love with “Sophia Western” but it is opposed by her father, on account that he is a “bastard”..
-After this loss, Tom undergoes many experiences and finally it is revealed that Tom is a son of Mr. Summer, a friend of Allworthy, and Mrs. Waters who’s Allworthy’s sister.
+Tom falls in love with Sophia Western, but the relationship is opposed by her father, on the basis that Tom is a “bastard.”
+After this loss, Tom undergoes many experiences, and finally it is revealed that Tom is the son of Mr. Summer, a friend of Allworthy, and Mrs. Waters, who is Allworthy’s sister.
 Therefore, society accepts him when it is established that he is not a bastard.

-James Joyce’s novel, “A Portrait of the Artist as a Young Man”
+Example #3: A Portrait of the Artist as a Young Man (By James Joyce)

 Function of Bildungsroman